 Over the course of a twelve-year career in the Orlando-area public schools, Andrew Minear taught middle school and high school Chorus, Music History, Keyboard, Musical Theater, and AP Music Theory.
 During his 6 years as Choral Director at Dr. Phillips High School, home of the Visual and Performing Arts Magnet for Orange County Public Schools, the Chorus Department grew from 100 to over 240 singers.
 Cora Bella, the advanced women’s choir, performed to acclaim at State (2011), Southern Division (2012), and National (2013) Conferences of the American Choral Directors Association.
 The Concert Choir performed with the Orlando Philharmonic Orchestra, and Minear had over 180 students selected for All-State and ACDA Honor Choirs.

 Dr. Minear holds memberships with the American Choral Directors Association, Chorus America, the College Music Society, the International Federation of Choral Music, the National Collegiate Choral Organization, and the National Association for Music Education.
 He currently serves as the Alabama ACDA Repertoire and Resources officer for College and University Choirs and coordinates the ALACDA Collegiate Choral Festival.
-In the past he served as the Student Membership Supervisor for the Michigan School Vocal Music Association, the Florida ACDA R & S Chair for Senior High Choirs, Women’s Choirs, and Children’s Choirs, and District 8 Chair for the Florida Vocal Association.
+In the past, he served as the Student Membership Supervisor for the Michigan School Vocal Music Association, the Florida ACDA R & S Chair for Senior High Choirs, Women’s Choirs, and Children’s Choirs, and District 8 Chair for the Florida Vocal Association.
 He coordinated district and state honor choirs, and served on the Orange County Choral Leadership and Curriculum Writing Teams.
-A proponent of lifelong singing, in 2014 Minear founded the Keep Singing Project, a service that connects graduating high school chorus seniors with choral organizations in their community or at their chosen college or university.

-Dr. Minear has attended conducting workshops with Rodney Eichenberger, and this summer will participate in masterclasses with Simon Halsey and Helmuth Rilling at the World Symposium of Choral Music in Barcelona.
+Dr. Minear has attended conducting workshops with Rodney Eichenberger, Simon Halsey and Helmuth Rilling.
 He was recently recognized as a finalist for the 2015 American Prize in Conducting.
 Dr. Minear received his Doctor of Musical Arts degree in choral conducting from Michigan State University where he studied with Dr. David Rayl, Dr. Jonathan Reed, and Dr. Sandra Snow.
 He received his Bachelor of Music Education and Master of Music Education from Florida State University where he studied with Dr. Judy Bowers, Dr. Kevin Fenton, and Dr. André Thomas.